vindarel/lisp-journey/content/pythonVSlisp.md

 ## Interactivity

-**Python**: restart everything at each code change, use breakpoints: this takes some time, is boring, requires to re-manipulate data to re-reach the state we were at to analyze and debug our program.
+**Python**: we typically restart everything at each code change, we use breakpoints: this takes some time, is boring, it requires to re-manipulate data to re-reach the state we were at to analyze and debug our program.
 We might figure out a non-standard, more interactive way, but still: a web server needs to restart, object instances don't get updated after